krishkalai07/SchoolWork/BBUS220/Chapter4.md

 Elastic | ↓Q ↓TR
 Inelastic ↓Q ↑TR

-If Demand is | a price decerase will
+If Demand is | a price decrease will
 --------- | --------
 Elastic | ↑Q ↑TR
 Inelastic ↑Q ↓TR